Fortunately for veterans, VA mortgages can often be refinanced quickly, easily and inexpensively.

 Given the streamlined process, all veterans should consider a mortgage refinance with the VA to help make their home loan more affordable.

-(Gina Pogol and Michele Lerner contributed to this article)
+(Gina Pogol, Michele Lerner and Richard Barrington contributed to this article)